"Everything happens here. You're gonna love it!"

 Count Von Count: Did I say three?

-Pat Playjacks: Yes you did.
+Pat Playjacks: That's right!
 Three squeals, Count Von Count, YOU WON!

 Prairie Dawn: WHAT?!?
 He Won?!?
 Oh no!